storesafe/cordova-sqlite-evmax-build-free/README.md

 with ICU support for Android & iOS using built-in platform ICU on each platform, using Android JAR built from: https://github.com/brody4hire/android-sqlite-evmax-ndk-driver-free/tree/evmax-icu-support-2026-01

+NOTE that this should work for UPPER, LOWER, & LIKE functions.
+REGEXP & `icu_load_collation` cannot be supported consistently by built-in platform ICU on all platforms.

 <!-- FUTURE TBD critical bug notices for this plugin version -->

 <!-- END About this plugin version branch -->